Houston Child Sexual Abuse Lawyer

 Indecency With a Child

 Sexual conduct that does not involve penetration is indecency with a child.
 This can include a sexual performance that exposes the minor’s sexual organs for the pleasure of the abuser.
+It could also include sexual grooming.
 Depending on certain circumstances, this can be either a second-degree felony or a third-degree felony.

 Failure to Report